williln/ao3-tracker/README.md

 ## just shell
 Provides a bash prompt insided the `web` container.
 Useful for debugging and manual testing/investigation.

-## just django-shell
-Same as above but with `python manage.py shell` added, so you can start trying Django things more easily.

 ## just test
 Runs `pytest` and `interrogate` in the `web` container.
 Please: write, run, and document your tests.

-## just coverage

-Runs `pytest` generating an HTML coverage report and opens it in your local browser.

-## just {makemigrations or migrate}
-Runs the corresponding [Django command](https://docs.djangoproject.com/en/3.0/topics/migrations/) in the `web` container.

-Migrations are "_Django’s way of propagating changes you make to your models_", so these commands should be run then.

-## just lint
-Runs `black .` to format the codebase.

 # Can I help?